disneystreaming/weaver-test/docs/expectations.md

 title: Expectations (assertions)
 ---

 Expectations are pure, composable values.
-This forces developers to separate the scenario of a test from the checks it performs, which generally makes for cleaner/clearer code.
+This forces developers to separate the test's checks from the scenario, which is generally cleaner/clearer.

-The easiest way to construct them is to call the `expect` macro, which is built using the [expecty](https://github.com/eed3si9n/expecty/) library.
+The easiest way to construct expectactions is to call the `expect` macro, which is built using the [expecty](https://github.com/eed3si9n/expecty/) library.

 ```scala mdoc
 import weaver._